Campaigners launch petition calling for an incineration tax

 “Why redirect waste to incineration simply because of the zero tax when materials could and should be recycled?”

-One Peterborough MP has admitted to WisWIN that incinerators remove incentives for councils to promote re-use and recycling.
+One Peterborough councillor has admitted to WisWIN that incinerators remove incentives for councils to promote re-use and recycling.

-The MP, who campaigners have not named, said: “... [this] has implications for government and councils trying to achieve stretching climate change targets.
+The councillor, who campaigners have not named, said: “... [this] has implications for government and councils trying to achieve stretching climate change targets.

 “In Peterborough, when the incinerator was first commissioned in 2008, the council set a target of reaching at least 65pc recycling and composting by 2020: that target has been missed by a massive margin.
 The latest figure I saw was 40pc.”